-We are always looking for new places to hike, especially to areas that have a reputation of being pretty spectacular.
-This is most definitely the case with the Cumberland Potholes.
+We are always looking for new places to hike, especially areas with a reputation for being pretty spectacular, and this is definitely the case with the Cumberland Potholes.

-Otherwise known as Perseverance Potholes (because they are located on Perseverance Creek), images of this magical area have been gracing my Facebook feed for quite some time.
+Otherwise known as Perseverance Potholes (because they are located on Perseverance Creek) or China Bowls, images of this magical area have been gracing my Facebook feed for quite some time.
 It was definitely at the top of my list of places to go.

-The area where the Cumberland Potholes are located is not a very big area to explore (although the surrounding trails are extensive).
+The Cumberland Potholes are located in an area that is not very big; however, the surrounding trails are extensive.
 However, the dramatic landscape and topography of the potholes make the hike so worthwhile.

-While you are there make sure to take notice of the smoothness of the rocks, the pools carved out by the flowing water, the unique shapes, the deep colours, and the dark and intriguing crevices.
-And let’s not forget, the peaceful beauty of your surroundings.
+While you are there, make sure to take notice of your surroundings.
+Notice the smoothness of the rocks, pools carved out by the flowing water, unique shapes, deep colours, and dark and intriguing crevices.
+And let’s not forget the peaceful beauty of it all!

 Images are a much better way to describe the area, which is why I put together this short video.